Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Introduction

+Thus by using an optimal prefix-free code for compressing $T$, the expected common message length can be shown to be within $\log(e)+1$ bits of the joint entropy of the sources, which is $k$ bits.
+Most importantly, this same coding strategy works regardless of $n$.
+In fact, the entropy of the index does not depend on $n$; this contrasts the naive scheme, which would have required an overhead of $k \log(n)$ bits.

-The main result of this paper is that when the source is distributed according to an exchangeable distribution, it is possible to design such a codebook so that the entropy of the matching index is close to $H(X_1,\cdots,X_k)$ with an overhead independent of $n$.
+The main result of this paper is that the coding strategy illustrated in Fig.~\ref{fig:example-binary} can be generalized to arbitrary exchangeable sources.
+When the sources are exchangeable, it is possible to design a codebook so that the entropy of the matching index is $H(X_1,\cdots,X_k)$ plus an overhead independent of $n$.